mamigot/Schedulers/README.md

 ```

 ### Execute
 Either provide the text-based input as the first and only command line argument, or precede it by "--verbose" (options below).
-See sample [input files](inputs/) as well as their [corresponding outputs](outputs/).
+See sample [input files](inputs/).
 ```
 ./schedulers inputs/input-4.txt
 ./schedulers --verbose inputs/input-4.txt